ScivizLabVienna/HandsomeTello/README.md

 ---

-## Deferred / Not-Included Features (time & financial constraints)
+## Deferred and Not-Included Features
-The following features were scoped but deferred from the initial release.
+The following features were scoped but deferred from the initial release due to financial and time constraints.
 Each is documented so contributors can pick them up.

 - vGPS / NAVSOP / Assisted Navigation (cell & Wi‑Fi)[https://www.wired.com/story/finding-your-way-without-gps/](https://web.archive.org/web/20250718205549/https://www.wired.com/story/finding-your-way-without-gps/)